 7. Change your wiper blades

-Wiper blades should be changed a couple of times a year, and what better time than during a spring cleaning day?
+Wiper blades should be changed a couple of times a year, and there is no better time to tackle this small project than during a spring cleaning day.

-8. Switch back to your all-season or summer tires
+8. Switch over to your all-season or summer tires

 Winter tires don’t like the warm weather.
 They’ll wear out faster and won’t work as well as your all-season or summer tires.
 A good rule-of-thumb is to put your all-seasons on when the temperature is consistently 7° Celsius or warmer.